github/docs/content/github/creating-cloning-and-archiving-repositories/about-readmes.md

 {% endif %}

-### Auto-generated table of contents in README files
+### Auto-generated table of contents for README files

-For any Markdown file in a repository, including README files located in the root of a repository, a table of contents is automatically generated based on section headings.
+For the rendered view of any Markdown file in a repository, including README files located in the root of a repository, a table of contents is automatically generated based on section headings.
 You can view the table of contents for a README by clicking the {% octicon "list-unordered" aria-label="The unordered list icon" %}  menu icon at the top left of the rendered README page.

 ![README with automatically generated TOC](/assets/images/help/repository/readme-automatic-toc.png)